Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 *Legal Ground b, sending invoices*
 If a purchase is made at Inter-*Actief*, and the member has not given permission to collect the incurred costs via a direct debit, Inter-*Actief* will send the member an invoice with the name and address of the member on it.

+#### 3.1.4 Transfer to Overleg Studieverenigingen
+*Rechtsgrond f, obtaining grants and scholarships* Inter-*Actief* sometimes qualifies for grants and scholarships that are issued through the Overleg Studieverenigingen (Organisation of Study associations / OS).
+These are, for example, grants for participants of the study tour, or scholarships for committee members.
+For this, the OS sometimes requires personal details of the members that are involved with these activities, to verify that we are actually qualified.
+In most cases this concerns the names and student numbers of the participants or members.
+These details will therefore be shared with the Overleg Studieverenigingen.

 ### 3.2 Board and Committee Work
 Every member that voluntarily decides to join a committee grants permission to process their personal details for the purposes of that committee, described in paragraphs [2.1](#21-membership-administration), [2.4](#24-active-members-administration), [3.2](#32-board-and-committee-work), [3.3](#33-processing-of-purchases-and-activities), [3.5](#35-meetings), [3.6](#36-collection-of-personal-details-by-committees), [3.7](#37-legal-requirements) and [3.9](#39-other).